RESOURCE TYPE

 More recruitment advertising materials and resources can be found here.

-Transit Recruitment and Second Chance Programs
+Second Chance Transit Programs

 Several transit agencies across the country have established Second Chance programs to support formerly-incarcerated individuals as they reenter the workforce; these programs set pathways into frontline transit positions, often focusing on driver recruitment.
 These initiatives involve active collaboration between transit agencies and departments of corrections.
 Agencies have also worked with other partners, including their local unions, state and local workforce development agencies, ex-offender support programs, and local community organizations.
-Basic descriptions of some current state and local programs can be found at these links, discussing Chicago, Iowa, Oregon, and Indianapolis.

 August 2022